-A bottle of homemade sambal belacan (belachan) – a handy condiment to have.
+A bottle of homemade sambal belacan (belachan) is surely a handy condiment to have.
 I am a self confessed sambal belachan addict.
 Now that I started making my own sambal belachan chilli, there is no turning back for me.
-It is such a handy condiment to keep in the fridge – you can add a little to any dish for some heat and it’s a nice chilli condiment for almost any Asian dish such as fried bee hoon and fried rice.
+Sambal belacan is such a handy condiment to keep in the fridge – you can add a little to any dish especially for local dishes such as fried bee hoon and fried rice.
+As a condiment, it makes any bland dish taste great.
+I swear I can eat plain white rice with only sambal belacan and still emerged very happy.

 Don’t Miss a Recipe!